-China’s economic rise has been well documented.
+China’s economic rise has been well documented, and give opportunities to Australian Business in China.
 There are now 350 million middle class consumers and with rising disposable incomes comes changing expectations and standards.
 There is a strong drive towards ‘international’ products and services, in-fact the label ‘international’ and more specifically ‘Australian’ has become a byword for quality in a market place commonly associated with counterfeit goods and poor quality Chinese customer service.

 This is evidenced by the fact that the Middle Kingdom is Australia’s largest export market with a whopping 32% of the nation’s total exports.
 It’s not just about exporting though, with inbound Chinese tourist numbers increasing year on year and Chinese property investment at a record high.